-Freedom 55 Is Just A Dream
+Freedom 55 is Just a Dream

 Most people my age have a distorted view of retirement.
 I’d bet if you surveyed people aged 25-34 that more than half of them truly believe they will be able to retire early.
 The reason why these views on retirement are often misguided is because it’s nearly impossible to determine what your life will be like 30 – 40 years into the future.